-The computational load imposed by any sample that requires additional pass is can be divided into the encoders $f^{(1)}, f^{(2)}$ and the fusion network $f_c$.
+The computational load imposed by any sample that requires an additional pass can be divided into the encoders $f_{1}, f_{2}$ and the fusion network $f_c$.
 The encoders have a computational cost of $cost_{enc}$ per sample, and the fusion network has a cost of $cost_c$ per sample.
-Thus, the overall computational complexity is $\mathcal{O}(M*N*(cost_{enc}+cost_{c}))$, where $M$ is the times we draw noisy samples and $N$ is the batch size.
-If we now use permutation samples which can be directly drawn from the latent space, the additional computational complexity is reduced to $\mathcal{O}(N*cost_{enc}+M*N*cost_{c}))$.
-In most state-of-the-art models each modality encoders is significantly larger than the fusion network resulting in $cost_{enc} << cost_{c}$.
-In such networks permutations can have almost negligible additional computations.
+Thus, the total computational complexity is $\mathcal{O}((M+1)*N*(cost_{enc}+cost_{c}))$, where $M$ is the times we draw noisy samples to which we add the non-perturbed batch and $N$ is the batch size.
+If we now use permutation samples that can be directly drawn from the latent space, the additional computational complexity is reduced to $\mathcal{O}(N*cost_{enc}+(M+1)*N*cost_{c})$.
+Compared to the necessity of a supervised forward pass this translates to an addition of $\mathcal{O}(M*N*cost_{c})$ computational burden.
+In most state-of-the-art models, each modality encoder is significantly larger than the fusion network, resulting in $cost_{enc} >> cost_{c}$.
+In such networks, permutations can have almost negligible additional computations.
 The memory footprint follows a similar pattern.